AnkithaBattula/Menu-Based-Chat-Bot-for-E-bikes-Company/README.md

  ## Technologies Used

-- **HTML**: The foundation for the chatbot's structure and content presentation.
+- <strong>HTML:</strong> The foundation for the chatbot's structure and content presentation.
 HTML is used to create the basic layout and elements of the chatbot's user interface.

-- **CSS**: Responsible for styling and ensuring an appealing and user-friendly interface.
+- <strong>CSS:</strong> Responsible for styling and ensuring an appealing and user-friendly interface.
 CSS is used to apply styles, such as colors, fonts, and layout, to make the chatbot visually engaging.

-- **JavaScript**: Powers the chatbot's interactive features, including menu navigation and real-time chat functionality.
+- <strong>JavaScript:</strong> Powers the chatbot's interactive features, including menu navigation and real-time chat functionality.
 JavaScript adds interactivity to the chatbot, making it dynamic and responsive to user input.

-- **PHP**: Used for server-side scripting, handling dynamic content, and interacting with the database.
+- <strong>PHP:</strong> Used for server-side scripting, handling dynamic content, and interacting with the database.
 PHP enables server-side processing, allowing the chatbot to retrieve and store data, handle user requests, and perform server-side tasks.

-- **WAMP Server**: Provides the local web server environment for developing and testing the chatbot.
+- <strong>WAMP Server:</strong> Provides the local web server environment for developing and testing the chatbot.
 WAMP (Windows, Apache, MySQL, PHP) Server creates a local server environment on your development machine, facilitating the testing and development of web applications like the chatbot.